canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ubuntu-desktop-aws/ubuntu-desktop-aws.md

 ## Connecting to Ubuntu Desktop
 Duration: 0:02

-Launch Remmia Remote Desktop Client.
+Launch Remmina Remote Desktop Client.
 Then,
 1. Choose the connection type as 'VNC'